lkno0705/ContentRecommendationForE-LearningSeminar/presentation-1/presentation_script.md

   - The uplift in performance could be just because of the addition of the CF approach
   - The only thing we learned from the performance plots above is that BERT4Rec outperforms its competitors...
 - Generalization performance is unknown as the authors didn't provide any information about how the data was partioned
   - Did they exclude users from the train set that were only in the test set?
-How does it handle unseen users and items -> Does it suffer from the Cold start problem?
+How does it handle unseen users and items → Does it suffer from the Cold start problem?
   - How does the model handle domain transfer after training?
   - Does it inherit the fine-tuning capabilities of transformers?
+  - → real world applicability is also unknown

 ## Section 4: Applicability to E-Learning
 - The model itself can easily be transferred to E-Learning as long as Timestamps, user and rating information is available for every item in the dataset.
 - E.g. Imagine a linked-in learning setting, where for each training available the user ratings along with timestamps and a user-ID for each rating are available → Then the training and test cases used by the authors can be reconstructed by grouping the samples by user-ID and by training, yielding the required item and user sequences.
+The result would then be a ranking of the best trainings available in linked-ins database, that should be recommended to the user.
+With such information one could fill the landing page or a "For you page".
 - Real world applicability is unknown, as mentioned before

 <!-- ## Section 5: Summary -->